Naenaenoi/Youtube-downloader/README.txt

 Your videos and audio files will be downloaded in their respective folders in THIS file.
-Not your normal video/audio/download folders (idk how to make python do that yet)
+Not your normal video/audio/download folders (idk how to make python do that yet) the .pyw file just removes the black terminal box behind the program on Windows (.pyw is windows specific and might mess up on other operating systems)